hexlet-codebattle/codebattle/README.md

 Codebattle - is an open source game being developed by the Hexlet community.
 The current version of the application is available at [codebattle.hexlet.io](https://codebattle.hexlet.io).
 We also have [chrome extension](https://chrome.google.com/webstore/detail/codebattle-web-extension/embfhnfkfobkdohleknckodkmhgmpdli).
-Which allow subscribe on last game updates.
+Which allow to subscribe on last game updates.
 ### Requirements

 - Mac / Linux